 As a regional anti-poverty civil law firm that has been serving our local communities since the 1960s, we are committed to working alongside our clients and community partners to address inter-generational poverty and social inequality.
 We have built upon our origins as separate neighborhood legal services organizations into a regional non-profit law firm with over 150 employees.
 We practice in multiple legal substantive areas to help our clients protect their livelihoods, their health, and their families.
 BayLegal works to prevent domestic violence and sexual assault, increase economic stability, protect consumers, expand access to healthcare, and prevent homelessness.
-Our clients include the working poor, families with children, foster youth, seniors, immigrants, veterans, individuals impacted by the criminal justice system and persons with disabilities.
-By serving clients at a wide range of access points, including our six regional county offices, our mobile advocacy clinics, and our nationally recognized legal hotlines, BayLegal has a unique viewpoint to identify patterns of illegal practices and barriers to our clients’ rights in need of broader advocacy and potential impact litigation.
+Our clients include the working poor, families with children, foster youth, seniors, immigrants, veterans, individuals impacted by the criminal and juvenile legal system and persons with disabilities.
+By serving clients at a wide range of access points, including our six regional county offices, mobile advocacy, community-based clinics and service sites, and nationally recognized legal hotlines, BayLegal has a unique viewpoint to identify patterns of illegal practices and barriers to our clients’ rights in need of broader advocacy and potential impact litigation.
 BayLegal strives to create equitable access to resources and services to build a foundation from which our clients can thrive.

 San Francisco Housing Practice Team focus on preserving housing for tenants who are low-income in San Francisco.
 As part of the San Francisco’s Tenant Right to Counsel Initiative, the team provides full-scope legal representation to tenants in unlawful detainer proceedings.
 To that end, we engage in civil legal representation, social work, community collaborations, and systemic advocacy, in partnership with the young people we serve.